-Among my “favorite desserts ever” : Pumpkin Cheesecake Recipe
+This is among my “favorite desserts ever” : Pumpkin Cheesecake Recipe.

 This pumpkin cheesecake recipe turns out a very creamy and delicious dessert.
 You’ll find that it’s crazy good, especially if you’re an overly obsessive cheesecake lover like me!!
 The gingersnap crust is the perfect pairing with the pumpkin cheesecake.

 Eating just one piece will never be an acceptable option for the ultimate cheesecake lover.
 This cheesecake is that good!

 I tried to have just one slice of this one.
 I really, really tried.
 But I totally failed.
 It was too good.
 I kept digging in and sampling until the entire dessert was gone.
 At least it took a few days to demolish.
 And now I’m currently paying for it by spending extra hours on the treadmill.
 The truth: it was worth it 🙂

 Oh, and a little tip for the cheesecake baker: you can bake this one with a water bath underneath the cheesecake, which will help avoid “cracking” the surface of the cheesecake while baking.
 But if you’re not into doing that and your cheesecake develops a crack on top… just spread some homemade whipped cream on top of the cheesecake and you’re all set.
 No one will know!

 Cook Time: 1 hour + chill time

 - 1 1/4 cups fine gingersnap cookie crumbs